 - Check the weather report (www.mountain-forecast.com) before you do the Cadair Idris climb!

 The Minffordd Path walk starts at Cadair Idris Car Park, off the A487.
 The closest sat nav postcode is LL36 9AJ but once you turn off the A487, you’ll see the signs for the car park at the base of the Minfforrd Path.

-The car park has a small toilet block with information about Cadair Idris (or Cader Idris) on the outside walls.
+The Minffordd Path car park has a small toilet block with information about Cadair Idris (or Cader Idris) on the outside walls.
 There are enough spaces for maybe 30-50 cars, the car park can get busy at weekends so it’s worth getting there early.

 The sign for Cadair Idris parking costs were £2.50 for up to 4 hours and £5 for all day (until midnight), I’d hope you would be back by that time otherwise you might be needing Mountain Rescue!

 Cadair Idris Walk (Minffordd Path Route)